Exploring Fiber Arts in Sonoma County 3-Day Itinerary

 Option 2: Northern Sonoma County

 From Santa Rosa, head north on Highway 101 to the town of Healdsburg, and the full-service yarn boutique, Purls of Joy (461 Healdsburg Ave., Healdsburg, 707-433-5697).
-This place is a knitter's and crocheter's delight, with skeins of yarns filling cubbies along the walls and aisles in a bright and cheerful display of colors and textures (see photo).
+This place is a knitter's and crocheter's delight, with skeins of yarns filling cubbies along the walls and aisles in a bright and cheerful display of colors and textures.

 Comfortable chairs and a sofa beckon in the center, inviting fiber fans to sit and visit, and work on projects.
 Purls of Joy carries a wide variety of yarns, from basic Patons Canadiana to exquisite wools, alpaca, silks, cottons, bamboo, soy, mohair, and cashmere blends, including a few local yarns.
 Sample projects are on display for inspiration, and for sale.

 Classes typically include only one or two sessions, and are offered in knitting, crocheting, felting, and sewing, with special projects such as lace knitting, hats, scarves, baby items, and clothing.
 The large classroom area holds sewing machines, which are also available for hourly rental.
 Sit and Stitch sessions for conversation and needlework are held 5 to 8 p.m.
-Thursdays and 2 to 4 p.m.
-Sundays.
+Thursdays and 2 to 5 p.m.
+Sundays, with a "UFO" Night for unfinished projects on the second week of each month.

 Purls of Joy is just a few blocks — an easy stroll — from Healdsburg's beautiful central plaza, and the neighborhood is full of specialty boutiques, a multitude of art galleries, tasting rooms, restaurants, cafes, and pubs.
 As you walk to the plaza from Purls of Joy, you'll pass Alma's Oilcloth and Chucherias (437 Healdsburg Ave., Healdsburg, 707-395-0956) with big rolls of colorful Mexican oilcloth sold by the yard, and chucherias (Spanish for knick-knacks or treats) such as purses, bags, and notebooks all made with oilcloth.
 Another short stroll takes you to Yasuko (383 Healdsburg Ave., Healdsburg, 707-431-8383), which in addition to clothing by designer Yasuko features a wide assortment of traditional Japanese textiles unavailable elsewhere.